 Things are great!
-The Great Warming has proceeded apace, Florida is a soggy nub aslither in pythons.
+The Great Warming proceeds apace—Florida is a soggy nub aslither in pythons.
 The Great Erasure’s come and gone, the black mirror shattered and the Great Autarchy’s Regime with it.
-The murder2.0 networked smart-toaster surveillance state’s kaput, so are financial markets, digital records, and killer robots.
+The Murder2.0 networked smart-toaster surveillance state is kaput, as are financial markets, all digital records, and those pesky killer robots.
 Viva the Quantum Era!
-The Great Balkanization continues, the West Coast seceded.
-It calls itself the Cascadian Federation, a military and vertical farming empire powered by the sun.
-The border’s secure out to the old Highway 15 DMZ, where Cascadia ends and Montanastan begins, home to militias, dust, famines, mass crucifixions, denominational nut-jobbery, and the ravages of paleomegavirus.
+The Great Balkanization continues, the West Coast seceded, now a military and vertical farming empire powered by the sun.
+The border’s secure out to the old Highway 15 DMZ, where Cascadia ends and Montanastan begins; home to militias, mass crucifixions, denominational nut-jobbery, and the ravages of paleomegavirus.

 Olivia's left her chaotic globetrotting life behind and returned to her ancestral family home in Redwood, a charming Cascadian university town, a safe oasis in a turbulent world.
-Yet, the transition’s had a few quirks…disturbing dreams and now visions of a scruffy, saucer-eyed rogue-AI with a penchant for levitation and force fields.
-To make matters worse, she’s stalked by a murderous, straight razor wielding, dandified sock monkey.
-Meanwhile, VanDirks, a planetary fast-food mega-corp founded in the 1600s, in the slave trade, is after her famous uncle’s artistic legacy and just maybe her uncle too.
+The Pynchon Academy comes with new friends, enemies, and lovers.
+Yet, the transition’s had a few quirks…disturbing dreams and now visions of a scruffy, saucer-eyed rogue AI with a penchant for levitation and force fields.
+To make matters worse, she’s stalked by a maniacal, straight razor wielding, dandified sock monkey.
+Meanwhile, a planetary fast-food mega-corp founded in the 1600s—in the slave trade—is after her famous uncle’s artistic legacy and just maybe her uncle too.

 NOTE: The Redwood Revenger

-is the first book in the trilogy.
-Red Bush (The Redwood Revenger, Book Two)
+is the first book in the trilogy; Red Bush